 If you are facing charges of supplying alcohol to minors, you could be facing serious consequences.
 In the state of Pennsylvania, the minimum penalty you could face includes a fine of at least $1,000 for the first offense and $2,500 for any future offenses.
 However, this doesn’t mean a fine is the only issue you will have as a result of a conviction under this law.
 While no judge can issue a sentence of less than these amounts, there is always a risk the judge may order a larger fine or potentially jail time, especially in cases where an individual has been charged and convicted multiple times.

-If you’re facing charges of supplying alcohol to a minor, make sure you get the representation you require, giving you the opportunity to prove your case in court and avoid the severe financial penalties that can result.
+If you’re facing charges of supplying alcohol to a minor in Pittsburgh, make sure you get the representation you require, giving you the opportunity to prove your case in court and avoid the severe financial penalties that can result.